Ryan Cresswell: Parkgate

 In March 2020, Cresswell signed with Parkgate.
 Cresswell turned out for Parkgate in 2020.

+Coaching career

 At the end of May 2021, Cresswell was hired as a part of Parkgate's first team coaching staff.
-In September 2021, he was also registered as a part of the player squad.
+In September 2021, he was also registered as a part of the playing squad.

+Sheffield FC

+On November 9, 2021, Cresswell was appointed manager of Sheffield.

+Matlock Town

+On September 16, 2024, Cresswell was appointed manager at Matlock Town.
+He departed the club by mutual consent on 16 March 2025.